JamesLong595/Azure_ML_Heart_Failure/README.md

-# Azure_ML_Heart_Failure
-Final Project for ISM6136 Data Mining at USF
+This was a group project for ISM6136 Data Mining at USF.
+Group members: James Long, Andres Zambrano, Samiksha Mhatre.
+The project began with selection and exploration of a public data set.
+This was followed by iterative algorithm selection, feature selection, and model evaluation.
+Azure Machine Learning Studio (classic) was the primary tool.